TebaldiLab/cellmarkeraccordion/README.md

 output <- accordion(counts, cluster_info = clusters, annotation_resolution= "cluster", max_n_marker = 30, include_detailed_annotation_info = TRUE, plot = TRUE)
 ```

-## Improve the biological interpretation of the results
+## Enhanced biological interpretation of results
-The Cell Marker Accordion has been developed to improve the biological interpretation of the results, by returning a dot plot listing the top N cell types for each cluster.
-The dot size is proportional to the impact score, and the winning annotation is highlighted.
+The <strong>cellmarkeraccordion</strong> has been developed to improve the biological interpretation of results.
+On key output is a dot plot displaying the top N scoring cell types associated with each cluster.
+The dot size is proportional to the cell type impact score, and the winning annotation is highlighted.

 ```bash
 seurat_obj@misc[["accordion_pbmc"]][["cluster_resolution"]][["detailed_annotation_info"]][["top_celltypes_plot"]][["global"]]